Fred-Evif/Matilda/source/Hyper-tun.rst

 Functional hyperparameters
 -------------------------------------------------------
 These hyperparameters are typically the switches of corresponding funtion/process.
 They are all Bool type.
+You could set as True for switching on all the functions at the same time in one completed process.

 +----------------+-------------+--------------------------------------------------------+
 | Functional     | Default     |      Controlling                                       |